 Alternatives to 50-Year Mortgages

 A 50-year mortgage might be perfect for you.
 If you do your homework and work closely with your lender, you may decide that it’s the best option.
-However, you should consider some alternatives and rule them out before moving forward.
+However, you should consider some alternatives before moving forward.

 Depending on your goals and your credit, interest-only loans might accomplish something similar to a 50-year mortgage.
 With an interest-only loan, you start by just paying the interest for a predetermined period.
 After that, you begin paying the principal and interest, or you could sell or refinance the home.
-You might have more luck finding an interest-only loan than a 50-year mortgage depending on the marketplace.
-See what lenders are offering before making a decision.
+You might have more luck finding an interest-only loan than a 50-year mortgage, depending on the marketplace.
+See what lenders are offering before you make a decision.

 You should also consider borrowing less and using a loan with a shorter term.
 If you’re stretching to buy more than you should, it’s easier to get in trouble later.